 Consult your National Boating Law Enforcement Agency.
-The following equipment is the minimum required by the U.S. Coast Guard for a boat less than 26 ft.
-(7.9M) in length.
+The following equipment is the minimum required by the U.S. Coast Guard for a boat which is more than 26 ft.
+(7.9M) in length but less than 40 ft.
+(12.2M) in length.